 If you frequently see this message after a calibration spindown attempt, you likely need more roller pressure against the tire.
-Please reference the trainer model you have to make sure you know the correct spindown target for your model.
 Spin down target times should be as close to 4.25 seconds cold (no warmup) or 5.25 seconds after warmup as possible.

 Adjustment ideas to reach target